ACA & 4-H Pheasant Raise and Release Project

-- The kids build a pen, and keep the birds fed and safe for 14 weeks.
-Like any other 4-H project, this one requires a lot of time, effort and of course record-keeping!
+- The members build a pen, and keep the birds fed and safe for 14 weeks.
+Like any other 4-H project, this one requires a lot of time, effort, and of course, record-keeping!

 - The 4-H project members release their hens into suitable habitat.
 If the youth have quality habitat on their own property, the hens may even be released there.

 - Pheasant hens are not huntable, so each bird raised and released can potentially become 8-12 pheasants next year!

 - Each project member receives $10 per hen for their efforts (you can get involved by sponsoring a hen or ten below).

 - The project teaches kids about wildlife, habitat needs, and the business of agriculture.